 Should You Exercise With Stationary Pedal Exercisers?

 First, you should discuss this option with your doctor or therapist before beginning any exercise program!

-We all know how important it is to exercise, regardless of our age.
-But for seniors and elderly people, getting your body moving is even more imperative to living a healthy lifestyle.
-Regular exercise increases circulation, which can reduce the chance of heart problems, arthritis in the joints, and more.
+We all know how important it is to stay active, regardless of our age.
+But for seniors and the elderly, getting your body moving is imperative to living a healthy lifestyle.
+Regular exercise increases circulation, reducing the chance of heart problems, arthritis in the joints, and more.
 It also elevates mood and helps you sleep better.

-To do this, you don’t need any sort of expensive gym membership or personal trainer.
+You don’t need an expensive gym membership or personal trainer to do this.
 All you need is a seated pedaling machine.
-Pedal exercisers are small and portable, and can sit on the floor in front of a seat of your choice, or elevated on a table.
+Pedal exercisers are small and portable and can sit on the floor in front of a seat of your choice or elevated on a table.
 These little machines give you versatility and control over your workout without leaving the comfort of your own home.

 Buying Guide: Choosing a Pedal Exerciser for Seniors With Mobility or Balance Problems

 There are different styles and types of stationary pedals out there that do different things.
 Here are some features to consider:

 - Unit Weight.
 If the machine is used for both the arms and the legs, choose a lighter-weight model that you can lift easily

 - Variable Tension.
 If you are using the exerciser for longer as part of an exercise program, choose one with varied workouts and tension.
 That way, you can still keep getting the benefits as you get more fit.